sarahrainbow/Bookworms/Docs/7-Sprint1-Retrospective.md

 ## Other observations
-- GitHub is providing us with an additional learning curve - I think it would be good to monitor whether it's adding to or detracting from our project and how we are each individually learning as time goes on.
+- GitHub is providing us with an additional learning curve - I (FE) think it would be good to monitor whether it's adding to or detracting from our project and how we are each individually learning as time goes on.
 There is also a danger that we start commiting changes to files separately and in turn diverge from the strong collaborative focus that Victoria wants us to have.